tonia4ik-s/tonia4ik-s/README.md

 - 👋 Hi, I’m @tonia4ik-s
+- 🌱 C# .Net Developer
-- 🌱 I’m currently working as ASP.Net Developer and coding on Python in free time
+- 👽 Python coding in spare time

 <!---
 tonia4ik-s/tonia4ik-s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.